Writer

 A powerful, vivid story of a family’s search for home and belonging, set against a brutal dictatorship and the promise of refuge in Canada.

-Raju is drawn to Uganda by the desire for a better life.
+Raju is drawn from Gujarat to Uganda by the desire for a better life.
 Over two generations, Raju and his family carve a niche for themselves and form a deep connection to the land in the midst of a racially stratified colonial and post-colonial society.

 Their world is thrown into upheaval when brutal dictator Idi Amin comes to power.
 The family struggles to carry on until, in 1972, Amin expels 80,000 South Asians from the country.
 Raju, his children and their children have ninety days to flee as Uganda descends into unimaginable chaos and murder.
 Forced out, toward the shores of England and Canada, the family must find a place to land and a way to start again, even while the ties of Africa draw them back.